 - 7. For REACTIVE test results, intensity of the test line does not correlate to the titer of bacteria in the sample. - 8.
 A NON-REACTIVE test result does not mean the unit is sterile or bacteria-free.
-Non-reactive results may occur if: - a. the samples are not properly obtained or stored - b. the test procedure was improperly followed - c. the concentration of bacteria is below the limit of detection of the test - d. bacterial antigens are present at extremely high concentrations (prozone effect) - e. contamination is by Acinetobacter spp. bacteria since antigens of Acinetobacter spp. are not specifically targeted by corresponding antibodies used in the test. - 9.
+Non-reactive results may occur if: - a. the samples are not properly obtained or stored - b. the test procedure was improperly followed - c. the concentration of bacteria is below the limit of detection of the test - d. bacterial antigens are present at extremely high concentrations (prozone effect) - 9.
 For potentially interfering substances and prozone (hook effect) refer to the appropriate section